ElliotArn/Fractal/README.md

 ## Performance

-The program achieves approximately 4.7 frames per second (FPS) during real-time rendering on a GeForce RTX 3050 Mobile.
+The program achieves approximately 4.7 frames per second (FPS) during real-time rendering on a GeForce RTX 3050 Mobile with a screen size of 1900x1024.

 ## Acknowledgments